-Case: A player is a Direct Acceptance in a Grand Slam, Indian Wells or Miami and withdraws.
+Case: A player is a Direct Acceptance in a Grand Slam or Masters 1000 96-draw tournament and withdraws.
 Can he play an ATP Challenger during the 2nd week of that tournament.

 Decision: Yes as long as the withdrawal was prior to the start of qualifying.